ujjwalsingh1704/learn-earn-empower-india/README.md

 2. Proposed Solution

 A UPI-powered, AI-driven micro-scholarship platform that offers small, milestone-based financial rewards to students who complete specific learning tasks, social projects, or career-development goals.
 Rewards range from ₹500 to ₹1000 for verified achievements.
 The platform crowdsources funding from CSR initiatives, individual donors, alumni, and NGOs.

+## NOTE -
+Portions of this project were developed with the help of AI tools, including ChatGPT and GitHub Copilot.
+These tools assisted in generating code snippets, improving documentation, and brainstorming solutions.
+All code has been reviewed and tested to ensure quality and originality.